Did you know that diffusing lemon oil can immediately brighten your mood?

 The Best Essential Oils for Diffusers

-From lavender to lemon essential oil, there is a full cornucopia's worth of essential oils on the market.
+From tea tree oil to wintergreen to sweet birch essential oil, there is a full cornucopia's worth of essential oils on the market.

 - Peppermint Essential Oil: Peppermint oil is known for its calming and relaxing effects.
 You can diffuse peppermint essential oil while preparing for bed.
 It'll help reduce stress, restlessness, and anxiety